What Is Sensitivity Training?

 Sensitivity Training Courses

-Sensitivity training can happen in person with a diversity consultant, but there’s also a wide selection of online classes for organizations at a variety of price points.
+Sensitivity training can happen in person with a diversity consultant, but there’s also a wide selection of online classes for organizations to choose from.
 Here are a few popular vendors.

 DEI Training by Ethena